Das-Kollektiv/tdme2/README.md

         - to implement GUI application flow(WIP)
     - supports position and color based effects in combination with conditions that can also be defined via XML
     - unicode support via UTF8
-- MiniScript
-    - very small implementation of a scripting language
-    - runs on every CPU, OS, ... due to its simplicity, so its highly portable just like TDME2 is
-    - can be easily extended by writing state machine machine states and script methods in C++ as well as custom data types
-    - built-in data types: null, boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, byte array, array, map and set
-    - when calling script C++ methods or script functions with arguments it does optionally use references or value by copy
-    - supports user script functions and recursion
-    - supports operators by operator to method mapping by a preprocessor run
-    - supports loops and conditions
-    - supports programming with classes style programming
-      - for built-in datatypes: string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, byte array, array, map and set
-      - for script classes/objects
-      - for custom data types
-    - supports event like programming
-    - can be transpiled to C++
-    - how to use:
-      - each script is attached to a game entity
-      - communication between script instances is possible by
-        - using callable functions
-        - sending signals with arguments
-      - complex logic should still be implemented by a game developer in C++ by extending MiniScript
-      - game designers can use MiniScript + those methods to implement high level game logic
-    - MiniScript methods/states know about them self, so a whole documentation for MiniScript usage can be generated later
-- Networking module, which consists of
-    - UDP server
-        - n:m threading model with non blocked IO via kernel event mechanismns(epoll, kqueue or select)
-        - supports safe messages with acknowledgment and automatic resending
-        - supports fast messages
-        - can be used in a heavy multithreaded environment (the networking module is thread safe)
-        - IPV6 ready
-    - UDP client
-        - has single thread with a simple threadsafe API
-        - supports all features required by UDP server
-        - IPV6 ready
-    - Simple HTTP client
-        - uses a blocking TCP socket, thus it has a simple blocking API
-        - Ready for REST providing all methods, setting content type and body
-        - be able to set GET and POST parameters via unordered map
-        - supports basic authentification
-        - IPV6 ready
-    - HTTP download client
-        - supports basic authentification
-        - uses a separate thread to download to file
-        - IPV6 ready
 - Operating system abstraction layer
     - file system
         - standard file system